bep/bepsays.com/content/tec/usikre-go-peikarar.en.md

 ```
 The unsafe variant is fast as lightning -- and no memory allocation!

 And I think it is safe to say that it's not unsafe as in *it will suddenly stop working* in a future Go version.
-It is in heavy use on GitHub, as shown in this query in Google's smaller sample data set:[^github-bigdata]
+It is in heavy use on GitHub, as shown in this query against Google's smaller sample data set:[^github-bigdata]

 ```sql
 SELECT